 FOSC School Field Trips and Service Programs

-Thank you for your interest in arranging a class field trip or service day with Friends of Sausal Creek!
+Thank you for your interest in arranging a field trip, service day, or classroom visit with Friends of Sausal Creek!

 We strive to educate and inspire students to care for the watersheds and ecosystems in which they live.